SOAR: Regression-based LiDAR Relocalization for UAVs: Introduction

 \section{Introduction}

-Recently, Unmanned Aerial Vehicles have emerged as key enablers of the low-altitude economy~\cite{add_37, 1_2}, supporting a wide range of applications such as terrain exploration, urban infrastructure inspection, and emergency response~\cite{1_1,1_2, add_36}.
+Recently, unmanned aerial vehicles have emerged as key enablers of the low-altitude economy~\cite{add_37, 1_2}, supporting a wide range of applications such as terrain exploration, urban inspection, and emergency response~\cite{1_1,1_2, add_36}.
 During UAV operations, accurate real-time localization is essential for reliable mission execution.
-Most existing systems rely on GNSS signals~\cite{add_15} to determine the location of UAV.
+Most existing systems rely on GNSS signals~\cite{add_15} to determine the location of UAVs.
 However, GNSS signals can be easily obstructed in urban environments or become entirely unavailable.
 Therefore, it is crucial to develop efficient and robust localization methods for UAVs.

-Benefiting from LiDAR’s robustness to environmental interference and illumination changes~\cite{add_9, add_12, nuscenes}, LiDAR-based localization provides a promising alternative to address the aforementioned problem~\cite{add_4, 1_8, add_2, add_3}.
-Several studies have explored LiDAR odometry~\cite{add_13, 1_7, add_31} for UAV localization~\cite{1_3,1_4,add_10,add_11}.
-However, these methods inevitably accumulate drift over time, resulting in progressively increased localization errors.
-Consequently, LiDAR odometry–based approaches face inherent limitations for long-term localization in real-world UAV applications~\cite{ntu, 5-1}.
+Benefiting from LiDAR’s robustness to environmental interference and illumination changes~\cite{add_9, add_12, nuscenes}, LiDAR-based localization provides a promising alternative to address the aforementioned problem~\cite{add_4, 1_8, add_2, add_3, PiLoT}.
+Several studies have explored LiDAR odometry~\cite{add_13, pinslam, add_31, dtd} for UAV localization~\cite{1_3,1_4,add_10,add_11}.
+However, such methods suffer from accumulated drift over time, leading to increasing localization errors and limiting their applicability to long-term UAV navigation in real-world scenarios~\cite{ntu, 5-1}.